DamanjitG/CS348_Project_G24/milestone-2/README.md

 Our project submission consists of three folders - backend, frontend, and SQL.

-backend contains all of the code relating to creating the production and sample databases and setting up the backend of the application.
+backend contains all of the code relating to creating the production and sample databases and setting up the backend server of the application.

 frontend contains all of the code relating to the frontend of the application.